MorpheusAIs/moragents/AGENTABILITIES.md

    2. A [web interface](submodules/moragents_dockers/frontend) which is served by the local Docker installation and integrated with Rainbow, enabling the use of MetaMask, WalletConnect, and other
    EVM-based wallets.
    3. A [swap agent](submodules/moragents_dockers/agents/src/swap_agent) which can iteratively ask users to provide needed details for disambiguation.
-   4. (Pending Integration) [A general-purpose agent](https://github.com/MorpheusAIs/moragents/pull/34) that can ingest arbitrary documents, such as PDFs, for basic document QA and text generation.
+   4. [A general-purpose agent](https://github.com/MorpheusAIs/moragents/pull/34) that can ingest arbitrary documents, such as PDFs, for basic document QA and text generation.
-   5. (Pending) Delegating agent which can maintain user's persona/interests as well as coordinating to task agents and tools.
+   5. (Pending Integration) [Delegating agent](https://github.com/MorpheusAIs/moragents/pull/45) which can maintain user's persona/interests as well as coordinating to task agents and tools.
+6. **Dan Y.**
+   1. (pending) X/Twitter Posting Agent - an agent which generates spicy tweets with an X integration for one-click posting.

 ### Decentralized Inference:
 #### Non-Local Installation Agents for Permission-less Compute
 Pending Lumerin's work.
 Eventually Agent Builders will be able to permission-lessly upload Agent and Model artifacts to a decentralized registry.
-1. (pending) [FLock](https://www.flock.io/#/) is working on a decentralized agent which will regularly be updated with most recent docs surrounding the Morpheus system for the following audiences:
+1. [FLock](https://www.flock.io/#/) has built a decentralized agent, called [Ragchat-Morpheus](https://github.com/FLock-io/ragchat-morpheus) which will regularly be updated with most recent docs surrounding the Morpheus system for the following audiences:
    1. Normal user perspective (broad Q/A for those new to Morpheus ecosystem)
    2. Developer perspective wanting to deploy on Morpheus
    3. Perspective of capital contributors